Shepherd Bushiri: Enlightened Christian Gathering church

-Shepherd Bushiri Investments
+Shepherd Bushiri Investments and controversies

 Bushiri's company, Shepherd Bushiri Investments, is a controversial company that has been implicated in fraud, money laundering, tax evasion and ponzi schemes.
 South African Police seized properties and bank accounts belonging to the company after discovering it had defrauded pensioners of $6 million USD.
-The company claims to be an international investment company, based in Sandton near Johannesburg, with interests in oil, mining, real estate, transportation, and the hospitality industry.
-On 20 February 2018, Bushiri launched one of his hotel investments, a multimillion-dollar property in South Africa.
-The hotel is one of the properties seized by South African Police after Bushiri skipped bail and fled to his home country..
-SBI has a special interest in supporting governments, including economies of fragile state countries.
-In 2017, Bushiri was hosted by the Vice President of South Sudan – Dr. James Igga, Reserve Bank Governor and Finance Minister, during which a business deal was signed in the area of infrastructure and development.
-In 2018 Shepherd Bushiri was given the prestigious award and induction into the CEO Hall of Fame by the African Leadership magazine.
+On 20 February 2018, Bushiri launched one of his hotel investments property in South Africa which was seized by South African Police after Bushiri skipped bail and fled to his home country.
+In 2018, Bushiri was given the prestigious award and induction into the CEO Hall of Fame by the African Leadership magazine.